A BRIEF HISTORY OF ST HELENS

 Meanwhile in 1828 a man named Josias Gamble set up a chemical works in St Helens.
 He made washing soda and later chemicals such as acids and alkalis.

 St Helens gained a gas supply (for light) in 1832.
 St Helens Town Hall was built in 1839.
 The Market Hall was built in 1851.
 Meanwhile St Helens gained its first police force in 1840.
 In 1845 a body of men was formed with powers to pave, clean and light the streets of St Helens.

-However like all mid 19th century towns St Helens was crowded, dirty and unhealthy.
+However like all Victorian towns St Helens was crowded, dirty and unhealthy.
 There were outbreaks of cholera in 1849 and 1854.
 However conditions in 19th century St Helens gradually improved.